Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

-is a generator matrix of $C$.
+Reed-Solomon codes are one of the most popular codes with several applications both in theory and practice \cite{wicker1999reed}.
+We say that $C$ is a Reed-Solomon code if it has a generator matrix which is a \emph{Vandermonde} matrix.
+That is, there exist distinct $\alpha_1, \hdots, \alpha_n \in \F$ such that is a generator matrix of $C$.
 Reed-Solomon codes are MDS (maximum distance separable) codes, i.e., they achieve the maximum distance possible for a code with given rate.
 So naturally, there is a lot of interest in understanding the list-decodability of Reed-Solomon codes. \begin{question} Can Reed-Solomon codes achieve list-decoding capacity? \end{question} Guruswami and Sudan \cite{sudan1997decoding,Guruswami1998} showed that rate $R$ Reed-Solomon codes can be list-decoded from radius $1-\sqrt{R}$, which is also coincidentally the Johnson bound for list-decoding \cite{johnson1962new}.
 Whether Reed-Solomon codes can be list-decoded beyond the Johnson bound has been a topic of intense research. \cite{rudra2014every} are the first to show that random Reed-Solomon codes (i.e., when $\alpha_i$ are chosen randomly from a large enough field in (\ref{eq:Vandermonde_intro})) can be list-decoded beyond the Johnson bound in some parameter ranges.
 On the other hand, full length Reed-Solomon codes where $\alpha_1,\alpha_2,\dots,\alpha_n$ are all the field elements (with $n=|\F|$) are not list-decodable with constant list size with list-decoding radius $1-\alpha\sqrt{R}$ for sufficiently small constant $\alpha,R<1$, in fact the list size has to be at least $n^{2\log(1/\alpha)}$ \cite{ben2009subspace}.
 Therefore it is clear that the evaluation points $\alpha_i$ have to be chosen carefully from a large enough finite field to even beat the Johnson bound.
-In this paper, we are interested in understanding the list-decoding behavior of \emph{generic}\footnote{\textbf{Genericity} (from \cite{bgm2021mds}): ``A generic point $X$ can be thought of either as a symbolic vector, or one can think of it as a point with entries in an infinite field $\F$ which avoids any fixed low-dimensional algebraic variety.
-If $\F = \R$ or $\C$, then one can think of a generic point as something which escapes any measure zero set.
-In particular, low-dimensional varieties are measure zero sets.''} Reed-Solomon codes.
-That is, the limiting behavior of a random choice of $\alpha_1, \hdots, \alpha_n$ as $\F$ tends to infinity.
-In \cite{shangguan2020combinatorial}, Shangguan and Tamo made a startling conjecture that generic Reed-Solomon codes don't just beat the Johnson bound, but in fact achieve list-decoding capacity!
-They also conjectured a precise bound on the list size.
-In Section~\ref{sec:ld-mds}, we fully resolve their conjecture.

-\begin{theorem} Generic Reed-Solomon codes achieve list decoding capacity.
-If $C$ is a generic $(n,k)$-Reed-Solomon code with rate $R=k/n$, then $C$ is $(\rho,L)$-list decodable for
+In this paper, we are interested in understanding the list-decoding behavior of \emph{generic} Reed-Solomon codes: